eth-educators/eth-docker/README.md

 After providing the wallet password, use the key sequence Ctrl-p Ctrl-q to detach from the running container.

+## Depositing

+Once you are ready, you can send eth to the deposit contract by using the `.eth2/validator_keys/deposit_data-TIMESTAMP.json` file at the [Medalla launchpad](https://medalla.launchpad.ethereum.org/).

+## Autostart the client on boot

+Docker Desktop for Windows 10 and MacOS may do this automatically, TBD.

+For Linux systems that use systemd, e.g. Ubuntu, you'd create a systemd service.

+- Copy the file: `sudo cp sample-systemd /etc/systemd/system/eth2.service`
+- Edit the file `/etc/systemd/system/eth2.service`
+- Adjust the `WorkingDirectory` to the directory you stored the project in.
+- Adjust the `ExecStart` to use the right target - `eth2-3rd` if you don't run geth
+- Adjust the path to `docker-compose` to be right for your system, see `which docker-compose`
+- Test the service: `sudo systemctl daemon-reload`, `sudo systemctl start eth2`, check `docker ps` to see all expected containers are up
+- Enable the service: `sudo systemctl enable eth2`

 ## Monitor the client

+Monitoring the logs of the client is useful for troubleshooting and to judge the amount of time left before the beacon and geth nodes are fully synchronized.

 To see a list of running containers: